By Maja Čarni and Špela Košak

-In Slovenia there is no death sentence and the highest punishment foreseen by the Penal code is 20 years of imprisonment.
+In Slovenia, there is no death sentence and the highest punishment foreseen by the Penal code is life imprisonment in exceptional cases, otherwise 30 years of imprisonment.

-The courts of the first instance are also here county and district courts.
+The courts of first instance are also here local and district courts.
 The jurisdiction between them is divided according to the severity of the punishment foreseen by the Penal Code for the committed criminal offence.

-Special department within county court is a department adjudicating minor offences.
-It is trialing according to a special procedure, the court of appeal in those cases is Higher Court.
+Within local courts there is a department adjudicating minor offences.
+It is trialing according to a special procedure, the court of appeal in those cases is the Higher Court.

-In a county court, the proceedings are conducted and adjudicated or decided by a single judge, the same goes also for the investigation acts before the trial.
+In a local court the proceedings are conducted and adjudicated or decided by a single judge, the same goes also for the investigation acts before the trial.

-District courts have jurisdiction in criminal matters on criminal offences which are punishable by more than three years of imprisonment and to carry out an investigation or investigatory actions concerning those criminal offences; to perform preliminary proceedings and adjudicate at the first instance on criminal offences of minors; to decide at the first instance on the enforcement of a criminal judgment issued by a foreign court; to execute criminal judgments (of both, county and district courts); to decide about permission for the encroachment in human rights and fundamental liberties; to reach decisions in a non-trial panel (also in criminal matters falling within the jurisdiction of county courts); and to exercise supervision regarding the lawful and correct treatment of convicts, and supervision over detainees.
+District courts have jurisdiction in criminal matters on criminal offences, which are punishable by more than three years of imprisonment and to carry out an investigation or investigatory actions concerning those criminal offences; to perform preliminary proceedings and adjudicate at first instance on criminal offences of minors; to decide at first instance on the enforcement of a criminal judgment issued by a foreign court; to execute criminal judgments (of both, local and district courts); to decide about permission for the encroachment in human rights and fundamental liberties; to reach decisions in a non-trial panel (also in criminal matters falling within the jurisdiction of local courts); and to exercise supervision regarding the lawful and correct treatment of convicts and supervision over detainees.

-Beside the investigation department district courts also have a special department for the criminal offences of minors (if the defendant committed the criminal offence as a minor (until 18 years old) and was not yet 21 years old at the beginning of criminal procedure).
-The public in those procedures is excluded and the whole criminal procedure follows the special rules of conducts.
-The court sit as a panel in the composition of a judge for minors and two lay judges that are elected among professors, teachers, tutors and other persons having experiences with education of minors.
-Also higher courts and the Supreme Court have special panels in composition of three judges to decide about the appeals.
+Beside the investigation, department district courts also have a special department for the criminal offences of minors (if the defendant committed the criminal offence as a minor (until 18 years old) and was not yet 21 years old at the beginning of criminal procedure).
+The public in those procedures is excluded and the whole criminal procedure follows special rules of conduct.
+The court sits as a panel in the composition of a judge for minors and two lay judges that are elected among professors, teachers, tutors and other persons having experiences with education of minors.
+Also Higher courts and the Supreme Court have special panels in composition of three judges to decide about the appeals.

-District courts sit as a panel in the composition of two judges and three lay judges when adjudicating criminal offences which are punishable by fifteen years or more of imprisonment and in the composition of one judge and two lay judges when adjudicating in other cases.
+District courts sit as a panel in the composition of two judges and three lay judges when adjudicating criminal offences, which are punishable by fifteen years or more of imprisonment, and in the composition of one judge and two lay judges when adjudicating in other cases.
 Investigation acts before the trial starts are carried out by investigation judges.
-Non-trial panels (izvenobravnavni senati) in the composition of three judges decide without the hearing about the appeals against the decisions of investigation judges and judges of the county courts when performing investigation acts.
+Non-trial panels (izvenobravnavni senati) in the composition of three judges decide without a hearing about the appeals against the decisions of investigation judges and judges of the local courts when performing investigation acts.

-Higher courts decide on the appeals in the panels composed by three judges.
-The appeal withholds the execution of the sentence and in case that only defendant files an appeal the verdict can not be changed in his detriment.
+Higher courts decide on appeals in panels composed by three judges.
+The appeal withholds the execution of the sentence and in case that only the defendant files an appeal, the verdict cannot be changed in his detriment.